nitantchhajed/op-stack-bridge/README.md

 ## What this service does

-The `op-bridge` uses the @eth-optimism/sdk https://sdk.optimism.io/ to provide the bridgining functionality by using CrossChainMessenger.
+The `op-bridge` uses the @eth-optimism/sdk https://sdk.optimism.io/ to provide the bridging functionality by using CrossChainMessenger.
 It provides the Deposit and withdraw functionality.

 ## Tutorial